 After an intense meeting with the management, you draft up a report.
 They said that you must make Project X a priority.
-From the report, you see that there aren’t any free resources to allocate to the project.
+From the report, you see that there aren’t any free human resources to allocate to the project.
 To hell with it, a priority is a priority.

 The Case of Needing a Better Overview

-The Case of Resource Allocation Syndrome
+The Consequences of Poor Planning: Resource Allocation Syndrome